LorryGailius/MeallyExtended/MeallyExtended.Web/README.md

 # React + TypeScript + Vite

+# HOW TO RUN

+OPEN PROJECT AND TYPE `npm install` TO INSTALL ALL DEPENDENCIES

+THEN TYPE `npm run dev` TO RUN THE PROJECT

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: